tomatojojo/CCPADEV-Phase-2-3/README.md

 ## Executing the program from Heroku
 Use this link: https://j3musicwebsite-ccapdevmp.herokuapp.com/

+## For extra details about the authors and dependencies
+Click the "J3" logo to navigate to the about page.

 ## Authors
 Ano, Joseph Thomas: joseph_ano@dlsu.edu.ph
 Ejercito, Joshua Carl: joshua_ejercito@dlsu.edu.ph